outsidedav/swift/index.md

 ## Step 4.
 Downloading the code and setting up client SDKs
 {: #run-locally}

-To download the code, click on **Download Code** under `Apps` > `Your App`.
+To download the code, click **Download Code** under `Apps` > `Your App`.
 The downloaded code comes with **{{site.data.keyword.mobileanalytics_short}}** Client SDKs included.
 The Client SDKs are available on CocoaPods and Carthage.
 For this solution, use CocoaPods.

 1. Unzip the downloaded code.
-Then, using a terminal, navigate to the unzipped folder.
+Then, using a terminal, navigate to the extracted folder.
   ```
   cd <Name of Project>
   ```